 24.)
 The Political Structure of Japan

 Because of the country’s size, the country has been politically structured into 8 different regions and 47 different prefectures.
-The prefectures actually go back to the Meiji Period (1868 – 1912), which were created to replace the lands controlled by the Daimyo, the powerful feudal lords who ruled the country before the Meiji Period.
+The prefectures actually go back to the Meiji Period (1868 – 1912), which was created to replace the lands controlled by the Daimyo, the powerful feudal lords who ruled the country before the Meiji Period.

 25.)
 Japan is a Country of Varying Climates

 Since Japan geographically stretches from North to South for such a long distance, the climate in different areas of the country tends to vary by a good amount.
 The climate in some of the big cities like Tokyo ranges from a temperate to subtropical climate.
 This means hot summers and mild winters, and 4 different seasons.

 On the other hand, the climate across the northern island of Hokkaido is much cooler.
 The summers are nice and mild, but in the winter the area gets a ton of snow and the temperature often drops below freezing.